 Girl scouts logo history

-Origins of the emblem are rooted in before last century.
+Origins of the emblem are rooted in before the last century.
 And scouts cherish their symbol.
-There is other youth organization in the world member of which would be that proud of being its part.
-An original logo is gold heraldic lily framed by green shamrock.
+There is another youth organization in the world member of which would be that proud of being its part.
+An original logo is a gold heraldic lily framed by a green shamrock.
 So, how did the emblem appear and what is its meaning?
 A founder of the organization, Robert Baden-Powell said that it was suggested by a Pole Star.

 The thing is that long ago a shamrock symbolized a compass needle pointing towards the North Pole and the Pole Star.
 Also, it was a guiding symbol in China 2000 b.c.
 One may even say that shamrock shows the way towards wealth and friendship.
 It is reliable as compass and guides others.